anchat1990/gitpitch/PITCHME.md

 ### November 2015
 #### Graduate Software Engineer @ Boeing

 - Never used version control before |
 - Very scared of git |
+- Primarily used PyCharm tools |
 - Used Bitbucket for code reviews |

+Note:
+bitbucket is similar to github in its pull request style. pycharm helped provide and abstraction and i never really needed to look at the git fundamentals.
+Open github
 ---

 ### July 2017